duality-solutions/VGP/README.md

 ## **How to Build**

-The instructions on how to build BDAP's VGP E2E encryption library for various platforms are described below.
+The instructions on how to build VGP E2E encryption library for various platforms are described below.

 ### **Linux and OS X**